aritsune/lancer-faq/src/index.md

 ### Can I use Disdainful Blade to throw the same auxiliary melee weapon I used to hit a character with and trigger the ability in the first place?
 Yes.

+## Page 99, Leader
+### Field Commander says you can expend a Leadership Die to gain +1 Accuracy on any action that directly follows from that order.
+What if that action involves more than one roll, such as Barraging?
+Every roll in the action gets the additional Accuracy.
+This means that all the attack rolls in a Barrage that directly follows the given order gets Accuracy if you spend a Leadership die in that way. <wot:426288556902842368/775399535811231745>

+## Page 100, Siege Specialist
+### Can you use the effect of Impact when attacking with a Cannon with Ordnance?
+Would the push from Impact trigger the clause in Ordnance that says you can't attack with an Ordnance weapon if you had already moved that turn?
+You are allowed to use Impact with Cannons that have the Ordnance tag and it will not interfere with you firing the weapon. <wot:426288556902842368/753974191220457543>

 ## Page 102, Tactician
 ### Do I get the Solar Backdrop benefit for attacking at a higher elevation if my mech is a larger size than the target I'm shooting at?
 No, Solar Backdrop doesn't care about relative mech size/height, only whether your position on the map is a higher elevation than the target you're shooting at.
 Measure from your feet, not from your head.